FDiskas/simple-react-form/README.md

 ## Star us on GitHub! ⭐

-If you find SimpleForm useful, please consider giving us a star on GitHub to show your support!
+If you find SimpleForm useful, please consider giving us a star on GitHub to show your support!!!